HumanitiesDataAnalysis/hathidy/README.md

 The most important are:

 1. The location of a directory where feature count files are stored.
    Downloading to this directory happens automatically.
    By default, this downloading happens to a temporary directory; but this is impolite and unnecessary.
 2. The *structure* of that directory.
-Hathi Extended Features and this package use, by default, a system called 'stubbytree' in which files are very deeply nested inside folders to avoid overfilling if you have millions of files.
+Hathi Extended Features and this package use, by default, a system called 'stubbytree' in which files are very nested inside folders to avoid overfilling if you have millions of files.